craftcms/docs/docs/commerce/1.x/docs/address-model.md

 # Address Model

-AddressModel's have the following attributes and methods:
+AddressModel objects have the following attributes and methods:

 # Attributes